10 Inexpensive Day Trips Near Greenville, SC That Will Save You Money on Your Next Adventure

 Athens, Georgia is only 1 hour 45 minutes away from Greenville and is packed with fun things to do with your family.
 You could make it a day trip or even a weekend away.

-Check out our full guide on where to stay, things to do, where to eat, and more during your trip to Athens.
+Check out our full guide on where to stay, things to do, places to eat, and more during your trip to Athens.

 Mile Creek County Park